thevirtuoso1973/COMP0016-Team26-Project-Site/content/testing/_index.md

 # User Acceptance Testing

 We carried out 2 types of user acceptance testing: alpha and beta testing.
+In both cases, we downloaded ipa’s onto the tester’s phones and asked them to send any feedback they had over the following 2 weeks (enough time for 2 wellbeing checks).

 ## Alpha testing